text-mining-project/Table-information-extraction/README.md

   between items to identify the rows and columns, much as human’s eye does when scanning a page.
 It is designed to work reliably with large quantities of data to produce the best output from given PDF.
 ### PDFtoXLS
   This includes several steps.
 Quality Conversions.
 Table Recovery.
 Headers and Footers.
 Form Recognition.
 Rotated Text Recovery.
-Hyper-
-  -link Detection.
+Hyper- link Detection.
 Merging logical tables.
 List detection.
 OCR.
 It is able to extract comparatively complete information from pdf files.
 ### SimplyPDF
   It is a free and easy way to use online PDF to XLS converter to extract tables trapped in PDF files, without having to install any software.
 This software is capable of extracting relatively complicated tables.

--All the testing result can be seen in the paperfile.
+- All the testing result can be seen in the paperfile.

--*All software here are not open-source and require pricing except SimplyPDF.*
+- *All software here are not open-source and require pricing except SimplyPDF.*